Laser Vision Correction Evaluation

 This will be one of the most thorough eye exams you will ever have so please allow at least 90 minutes for the exam.
 We will start with a complete eye and general medical history, complete examination of eye health, precise map of your corneas, and evaluation of your corrective prescription.
 We use dilating drops to allow for maximum evaluation of your eyes.
 Some patients are bothered by blurred vision by this, so you may want to ask a friend to drive you home from your evaluation.

 There will be an extensive discussion regarding the procedures available to you, as well as benefits and possible complications.
 We want all of your questions answered.
 If you decide on a procedure, payment will be expected by the day of the procedure.
-Financing options are available, and MasterCard or Visa is accepted.
+Financing options are available, and all major credit cards are accepted.

 If there aren’t any options that are right for you, consider the exam a real value.
 You will have had an excellent and thorough eye exam.
 A prescription for glasses will be given to you.
 For a small fee a contact lens prescription may also be given.